dairelad/dairelad/README.md

 - 🔬 I work as a Cyber Security Engineer
-- 🌱 Net+, Sec+ Certified.
-AZ-900 Azure Fundamentals Certified.
-Currently studying for the Linux+
+- 🌱 Network+, Security+ & Linux+ Certified.
+Currently studying for AZ-500
 - 🎓 BEng, MSc in Software Development
 - ⚡️ Looking to collaborate on some CTI projects over the course of the next year
 - 👉 Read about some of my projects [here](https://daire-curran.000webhostapp.com/)